crajcan/the_rust_programming_language/notes.md

 If we wanted our library user to be able to extend the set of types they can use with our API, an enum will not work, because it cannot be extended without modifying the API.

-We need to use _trait objects_.
+We would need to use _trait objects_.
 A _trait object_ points to an instance of a type that implements the trait we specify.
 We create a _trait object_ by specifying a pointer `&` or `Box<T>` and specifying the relevant trait.
 Rust can ensure at compile time that any value used in a trait object will implmement the trait object's trait.

 _Trait objects_ are more like OOP objects because they combine data and behavior more so than our Rust types usually do.
 They do not, however, allow for adding data to an object through inheritance.